 - Recently visited a high-risk country

 - Spent over 12 hours in transit in a high-risk country.

-  These travelers must present a yellow fever vaccination certificate upon entering the country, along with their passport and Kenya eVisa, if appropriate.
+These travelers must present a yellow fever vaccination certificate upon entering the country, along with their passport and Kenyan e-Visa, if appropriate.

 This requirement is in place to control the spread of the disease and reduce transmission between areas affected by the Aedes aegypti mosquito, which carries the yellow fever virus.

 A yellow fever vaccination certificate may be required by certain travelers’ home countries upon returning from Kenya to ensure the virus is not carried back with them.
 Examples include states such as Australia, India, and Thailand.
 It is important to check your own nation’s yellow fever requirements in addition to Kenya’s.

 Learn more about the vaccinations required to go to Kenya.

 As explained, for the majority of travelers there is no yellow fever requirement for Kenya.
 However, the vaccination is recommended, especially if the individual is planning to visit high-risk areas where the disease is prevalent.